AustinPhillipTaylor/Directus-Theming-Implementation-Notes/Directs Theming Notes.md

 - Only the `level` and `property` properties are required
 - These variables are generated in the order they are structured in the theme JSON, so they should be nested appropriately.

-- `{level}` - Required: Refers to the context of the variable.
-Global variables are prefixed with `g-`, referring to the global level.
-Variables listed in the category section will be prefixed with the key of the topmost parent.
-As such, the direct descendents of the category secton should all relate to the level, or context, of the properties listed therin.
+- `{level}` - Required: Refers to the context of the variable. `global` variables are prefixed with `g-`, referring to the global level.
+Variables listed in the `components` section will be prefixed with the key of the topmost parent.
+As such, the direct descendents of the `components` secton should all relate to the level, or context, of the properties listed therin.

 - `{grouping}` - Optional: Group identifiers that can be used to better organize variables when a level contains a large number of children. i.e. In the example theme, the `global` level contains groupings for `font`, `border`, `color`, etc. This helps give everything a logical separation.
 As well, in some instances the grouping helps to narrow the scope of the property, better defining the purpose of the property (See the second sub-point of the {property} section below for better explaination).